 Volunteer in a classroom.
 Parents are encouraged to visit a classroom to read to children, assist with a special project, or share a talent or expertise with our youngsters.

 Volunteer to help with center events.
-There are many opportunities throughout the year for parents to assist with center-wide activities and events, including the Fall Festival for children, Picture Day, hearing screenings for preschoolers, the Stroll-a-thon family day, and the Silent Auction.
+There are many opportunities throughout the year for parents to assist with center-wide activities and events, including the Fall Festival for children, Picture Day and hearing screenings for preschoolers.
 Parents are able to share their time in small increments, or to make a greater time commitment if they are able.

 Volunteer to complete a project at home.
 Do you have a special skill such as sewing or carpentry?
 Occasionally the Center needs help with a project that can be completed at home.
 Some parents appreciate the flexibility of volunteering at home on their own schedule.